pykello/virtqio/content/en/notes/vector-calculus/div-grad-curl/2-surface-integrals-and-divergence.md

   brd.create('text', [30, -30, 'ΔR_i'], {fontSize:16});
 </script>

-This will also us to use ordinary double integrals over $R$, the projection of $S$ on the $xy$-plane.
+This will allow us to use ordinary double integrals over $R$, the projection of $S$ on the $xy$-plane.